How to buy the best rangehood

 Cons: these are generally less efficient at venting steam because of their smaller steam collection area; this is especially the case in recirculating mode.

 Canopy models are the most popular style of rangehood and look like a freestanding flue.
 These include island rangehoods, which are installed above an island cooking area in the centre of the kitchen, and wall canopies which are installed against a wall.
-Canopies are popular, but they can be very expensive compared with the other systems available.